ignacioct/StockDashboard/README.md

 # StockDashboard
-Personal Stock Dashboards made using Python and Streamline
+Personal Stock Dashboards made using Python and Streamlit